Fildor/InternetTime/README.md

 ## Internet Time

-Internet Time devides the day into 1000 beats and always refers to Biel Mean Time, which is UTC+01:00 without daylight savings.
+Internet Time devides the day into 1000 "beats" and always refers to Biel Mean Time, which is UTC+01:00 without daylight savings.